swcarpentry/DEPRECATED-boot-camps/version-control/git/collaborate/Readme.md

 For Alpha:

-Step 1 : Start a new feature branch, named median-tests (you could do this in single ```git checkout -b median-tests``` command)

-    $ git branch median-tests
-    $ git checkout median-tests

-Step 2 : Modify the test_stats.py module to add tests for the median function.
+Step 1 : Modify the test_stats.py module to add tests for the median function.

 Now continue the exercise as was done previously with roles swapped.

-Step 3 : Commit your changes
+Step 2 : Commit your changes

     $ git add test_stats.py
     $ git commit -m "I added tests to the median function."

-Step 4 : Update your remote
+Step 3 : Update your remote

-    $ git push origin median-tests
+    $ git push origin median

-Step 5 : Issue a Pull Request
+Step 4 : Issue a Pull Request

   - Go to your remote's page (github.com/beta/simplestats)
   - Click Pull Requests (on the right menu) -> New Pull Request -> Edit
-  - choose the base fork as **beta/simplestats**, the base as **master**, the head fork as **alpha/simplestats**, and the compare as **median-tests**
+  - choose the base fork as **beta/simplestats**, the base as **median**, the head fork as **alpha/simplestats**, and the compare as **median**
   - write a descriptive message and send it off.

 For Beta: